-Can't you see it?
-Look closely.
-It's there.
-This is a mustard seed.
-And Jesus was not kidding when he said it was the smallest seed you plant in a garden.
+As you can see, Jesus was not kidding when he said it was the smallest seed you plant in a garden.
 The mustard tree can grow to be 20 feet tall and 20 feet in diameter.
-About the same size as a large apple tree.
-Yet a mustard seed is roughly 1/10 the size of an apple seed.
+About the same size as an apple tree.
+Yet a mustard tree seed is roughly 1/10 the size of an apple seed.

 As someone who almost became a biochemist, I am simply amazed at the amount of chemistry that occurs in this tiny seed.
+In fact, it happens in any seed.
+The fact that the mustard tree seed is the size of a grain of sand only makes it even more remarkable.

 And it happens without a laboratory.
 Without a scientist and equipment.
 In fact, it happens without a farmer or a gardener or any other person causing it to happen.
 All over the world, mustard trees drop seeds on the ground which germinate, sprout, grow, and blossom into huge trees big enough for birds to build nests in.

-Jesus uses the mustard seed as a parable in our Gospel lesson for today.
+Jesus uses the mustard tree seed as a parable in our Gospel lesson for today.
 There are actually two different parables going on here, but their themes are so closely linked that you can almost combine them together into one big parable.
 The parable of the seed.